-US\$123.8 million (2022 - US\$123.8 million) of unsecured 144A 3.25% private notes, US\$191.5 million (2022 - US\$191.5 million) of unsecured 144A 3.05% private notes and nil (2022 - US\$67.5 million) of the unsecured syndicated bank credit facilities (hedging items) have been used to hedge the Company's exposure to its net investment in US-dollar-denominated operations (hedged items), with a view to reducing foreign exchange fluctuations.
-The foreign exchange effect of the unsecured 144A 3.25% private notes, the unsecured 144A 3.05% private notes, the unsecured 144A 3.25% private notes, the unsecured 144A 3.05% private notes, the unsecured syndicated bank credit facilities and the net investment in US-dollar-denominated subsidiaries is reported in accumulated other comprehensive loss in the consolidated statement of financial position.
-These have been and continue to be 100% fully effective hedges as the notional amounts of the hedging items equal the portion of the net investment balance being hedged.
-No ineffectiveness was recognized in the consolidated income statement in 2023 or 2022.
+US\$123.8 million (2023 - US\$123.8 million) of unsecured 144A 3.25% private notes, US\$191.5 million (2023 - US\$191.5 million) of unsecured 144A 3.05% private notes and nil (2023 - US\$ nil) of the unsecured syndicated bank credit facilities (hedging items) have been used to hedge the Company's exposure to its net investment in US-dollar-denominated operations (hedged items), with a view to reducing foreign exchange fluctuations.
+The foreign exchange effect of the unsecured 144A 3.25% private notes, the unsecured 144A 3.05% private notes, the unsecured 144A 3.05%

-Unsecured syndicated bank credit facilities (hedging item) of €201.0 million (2022 - €46.0 million) were used to hedge the Company's exposure to its net investment in self-sustaining euro-denominated operations (hedged items) with a view to reducing foreign exchange fluctuations.
-The foreign exchange effect of both the unsecured syndicated bank credit facilities and the net investment in euro-denominated subsidiaries was reported in other comprehensive loss in the consolidated statement of financial position.
+Unsecured syndicated bank credit facilities (hedging item) of €211.5 million (2023 - €201.0 million) were used to hedge the Company's exposure to its net investment in self-sustaining euro-denominated operations (hedged items) with a view to reducing foreign exchange fluctuations.
+The foreign exchange effect of both the unsecured syndicated bank credit facilities and the net investment in euro-denominated subsidiaries was reported in other comprehensive income (loss) in the consolidated statement of financial position.
 This was a 100% fully effective hedge as the notional amount of the hedging item equalled the portion of the net investment balance being hedged.
-No ineffectiveness was recognized in the consolidated income statement in 2023 or 2022.
+No ineffectiveness was recognized in the consolidated income statement in 2024 or 2023.

 In February 2017, the Company converted US\$264.7 million of the 144A 3.25% private notes (note 18) into €250.0 million 1.23% fixed rate debt using CCIRSAs (hedging items).
 In February 2018, a further US\$111.5 million of the 144A 3.25% private notes (note 18) were converted into €90.0 million 1.16% fixed rate debt using CCIRSAs.
-In June 2020, US\$204.6 million and US\$203.9 million of the 144A 3.05% private notes (note 18) were converted into €180.0 million 2.06% fixed rate debt and €180.0 million 2.00% fixed rate debt, respectively, using CCIRSAs.
+In June 2020, US\$204.6 million and US\$203.9 million of the 144A 3.05% private notes (note 18) were converted into €180.0 million 2.00% fixed rate debt, respectively, using CCIRSAs.
 Each of these conversions was to hedge the Company's euro-based assets and cash flows.
 Fair value of these CCIRSAs was recorded in non-current liabilities when negative in value and non-current assets when positive in value.
-The offset was recorded in accumulated other comprehensive loss in the consolidated statement of financial position.
+The offset was recorded in accumulated other comprehensive income (loss) in the consolidated statement of financial position.
 These have all been, and continue to be, 100% fully effective hedges as the notional amounts of the hedging items equal the portion of the net investment balance being hedged.
-No ineffectiveness was recognized in the consolidated income statement in 2023 or 2022.
+No ineffectiveness was recognized in the consolidated income statement in 2024 or 2023.